crolang-p2p/examples-java-crolang-p2p-node-jvm/src/main/java/examples/ex_2/README.md

 - **Java 11 or higher**: Make sure the command `java -version` returns at least version 11.
 - **Crolang Broker running**: Start the CrolangP2P Broker using one of the methods defined in the [project's general README](../../../../../README.md).

+**Note:** If you are using Linux on an aarch32 or aarch64 architecture, please do not use Java 21, as it is not supported by the JVM implementation used by this library.
+Use any other version of Java 11+ instead.

 ### Execution steps
 1. [Start Node Alice](#1-start-node-alice)